New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Data-set of GRBs and Model-independent methods

 where c is the speed of light and $H_{0}$ is the Hubble constant, here we take $H_{0}=70$ km/s/Mpc.

-After a simple transformation of the equation, the derivative of $K(z)$ can be expressed as:
+After a simple transformation of the equation, the derivative of $K(z)$ can be expressed as

-the value of $dK(z)/dz$ has been calculated from $D_{L}$ given by the "Combo relation".
-They are discrete data points with redshift z plotted on the x-axis and $dK(z)/dz$ on the y-axis.
-By approximately integrating these discrete points, we finally obtain the discrete points of $K(z)$.
+the value of $dK(z)/dz$ has been calculated from $D_{L}$ given by the ‘Combo relation’.
+The derivative $dK(z)/dz$ is computed numerically from the discrete data, yielding a set of points distributed in redshift $z$.
+It is then numerically integrated to reconstruct the function $K(z)$ at discrete redshifts.

-It is worth noting that when we apply both the time delay data and the reconstructed $K(z)$, we should match the redshift z of the two data sets to each other.
-By the GP method \citep{Seikel:2012uu}, the 174 scattered luminosity distance $D_{L}$ (obtained by 174 GRBs) can be augmented to approximately continuous scattered points on the z-axis.
-The GP is entirely data-driven, independent of cosmological models.
-Holsclaw was the first one to use this reconstruction method in supernova measurements, and subsequently \citep{2010PhRvL.105x1302H}, GP has also been applied in cosmological research \citep{2019PDU....24..274C, Cao:2017ivt, 2018EPJC...78..749C, Qi:2018aio}.
+It should be noted that when applying both the time delay data and the reconstructed $K(z)$, the redshift $z$ of the two datasets must be matched.
+Using the GP method~\cite{Seikel:2012uu}, the 174 scattered luminosity distance $D_{L}$ (obtained by 174 GRBs) can be extended to form a nearly continuous function of redshift $z$.
+The GP reconstruction is entirely data-driven and independent of cosmological models.

 The reconstructed $K(z)$ is shown in Fig.~\ref{fig:epsart}.
 The $K(z)$ reconstruction is driven entirely by the luminosity distance data from the 174 GRBs and is independent of the cosmological model.